 Confidentiality is an issue which needs to be understood by all those working with children, particularly in the context of safeguarding.
-The Venerable Bede Church of England Academy recognises that the only purpose of confidentiality in this respect is to benefit the child.
-(Child Protection Sunderland Local Safeguarding Children Board procedures / to be replaced by Safeguarding Partner arrangements) www.safeguardingchildrensunderland.com
+The Venerable Bede Church of England

+Academy recognises that the only purpose of confidentiality in this respect is to benefit the child.
+(Child Protection Sunderland Safeguarding Children Partnership Multi Agency Safeguarding Arrangements (MASA). www.safeguardingchildrensunderland.com